[TOW] The Big Chaos Dwarf Tactics Compendium

 If there’s something on the table which you need to be very much off the table, Bull Centaur Renders are your unit of choice.
 They’re expensive and they could really use that third attack base, but if your charge goes off they hit like a ton of bricks.

-They have Furious Charge and Impact Hits (D3) with Stampede.
+They have First Charge and Impact Hits (D3) with Stampede.
 Massive!
 Swiftstride will help with getting that charge off, they cause Fear and they even have Ensorcelled Weapons.
 Thanks to W3 T5, Armoured Hide (1), Blackshard Armour and Stubborn they are also quite sturdy and really can take some punches, even if the loss of Heavy Armour stings.

 You can equip them in one of two (well, three tbf, you can just keep them as is, but that only makes sense if points are really really tight) ways: